 The Electric Vehicle Charging Infrastructure (EVCI) rider is available to non-residential customers of Entergy New Orleans.
 If you are an Entergy customer outside of New Orleans, visit our eTech Program website.

 - How does it work?

 An Entergy New Orleans EV expert will consult with you about your specific electric vehicle charging needs.
-Once the scope of work and costs are developed and agreed upon, you enter into an agreement with Entergy New Orleans to pay a net monthly EVCI rider charge for 10 years.
+Once the scope of work and costs are developed and agreed upon, you enter into an agreement with Entergy New Orleans to pay a net monthly EVCI rider charge for the selected period (1-10 years).
 Entergy New Orleans will install and maintain the charging equipment.

 Per the terms of the agreement, the monthly charge will be calculated based on the total installed cost of charging equipment less applicable adjustment for (1) utilization of any available government tax or other form of incentives and (2) additional revenues anticipated to be received by Entergy New Orleans, plus the agreed-upon fixed amount for any on-going O&M services.
 Additional electricity usage for EV charging will be part of your monthly bill.

-Once the equipment has been paid off (i.e., at the end of the 10-year period) Entergy New Orleans will continue to maintain the equipment and provide any other services you may require, for a monthly fee agreed upon by both parties.
+Once the equipment has been paid off (i.e., at the end of the selected term) Entergy New Orleans will continue to maintain the equipment and provide any other services you may require, for a monthly fee agreed upon by both parties.